 There is no safe-harbour for pre-marketing, soft marketing or market sounding activities under Liechtenstein law with regard to an existing fund.
 However, such activities are permissible with regard to a fund, which is not yet an existing fund.

 Therefore, the distribution of a fundraising deck (slide deck with the fund's name and with a summary of the fund terms, potential assets, exit scenarios, team description) or other documents (such as a term sheet or draft PPM) may be considered marketing.

-There is no explicit safe harbor for reverse solicitation under the Liechtenstein Law of 19 December 2012 concerning the Managers of Alternative Investment Funds („AIFMA").
+There is no explicit safe harbour for reverse solicitation under the Liechtenstein AIFMA.
 However, the Liechtenstein regulator recognizes the concepts of passive freedom to provide services and reverse solicitation.
-Thus, if the investor entirely on own initiative requests the subscription of units of an AIF, this does not constitute distribution with-in the meaning of the AIFMA.
-The applicability of reverse solicitation must be assessed on a case-by-case basis.
+Thus, if the investor entirely on own initiative requests the subscription of units of an AIF, this does not constitute distribution within the meaning of the AIFMA.
+The applicability of reverse solicitation must be assessed on a case by case basis.